All Episodes

 We went to refugee camp with my mom and my sister.

-My dad came to US, and then my parents filed a divorce.
+My dad came to U.S. and then my parents' father divorced.

-So it wasn't uh we had two channels we would watch, and the channel, everything was about how amazing uh Khomeini is and how terrible America is.
+So it wasn't, we had two channels we would watch and the channel, everything was about how amazing Khomeini is and how terrible America is.

-Any movie you watched was underground movies, like we would watch Rocky a hundred times.
+Any movie you watched was underground movies like we would watch Rocky 100 times.

 You can't have American movies.

-First time I had Nutella was because one of my relatives from Germany sent us Nutella, and I thought this was the greatest thing some slice bread.
+First time I had Nutella was because one of my relatives from Germany sent us Nutella and I thought this was the greatest thing since sliced bread.

-First time I had banana, I was 11 years old on Germany.
+First time I had banana, I was 11 years old in Germany.

-But I mean these small little things that's just not a big deal, but uh you eventually all these movies you would watch, how amazing America was in America's and all this other stuff, man.
+But you eventually, all these movies you would watch, how amazing America was in Americas and all this other stuff.

 So there's a lot of vivid memories of Iran.

-Do you think it was a small, you know, like 5% or 10% that was just bullying everyone in submission?
+Do you think it was a small, you know, like 5% or 10% that was just bullying everyone into submission?

 Or do you think that a significant portion of the population was actually very anti-American?